Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 Discovering API Groups and Resources

 Every resource in Kubernetes belongs to an API group.
-Before writing roles you need to know what groups and resources exist on your cluster:
+Before writing roles you need to know what groups and resources exist:

 kubectl get apiservice